ioccc-src/winner/2015/schweikhardt/README.md

 * The `EOF` macro from `<stdio.h>` must expand to `-1` since it is used to decrement a pointer and do some other math.
-None of the tools catches this one.
+None of the tools catch this one.
 The program self-protects against unusual systems with `#if EOF + __STDC__` followed by `#error goofy!`.
 In the rare event your system is goofy, replace all `EOF` tokens with `(-1)` and remove the `#error` directive.